 Two suspected armed robbers were gunned down Friday morning in the Wa Municipality of the Upper West Region, during a shootout with the police.

-One of the suspected robbers whose name was given only as Fataw, 22, has been described by the police as a notorious criminal who is standing trial for other alleged criminal cases in courts in the region but had been granted bail.
+The police have described one of the suspected robbers whose name was given only as Fatau, 22, as a hardened criminal who is standing trial for other alleged offences in courts in the region but had been granted bail.

-Narrating the incident to Joy News, Upper West Public Relations Officer of the Ghana Police Service, Inspector Gideon Boateng stated that Fataw and his accomplice, Nabil Abdul Hakeem were spotted by the police riding a motorbike on the SSNIT-Nakori road holding a goat that had its mouth tied to prevent it from bleating.
+Narrating the incident to Joy News, Upper West PRO of the Ghana Police Service, Inspector Gideon Boateng, stated that Fatau and his accomplice, Nabil Abdul Hakeem were spotted by the police riding a motorbike on the SSNIT-Nakori road holding a goat that had its mouth tied to prevent it from bleating.

 The duo, who are motorbike mechanics, upon seeing a team of police on patrol duties started firing at the officers.